Skip to content

 Setup complexityMCP server setup requiredDirect tool creation

-Use MCP when integrating existing services with MCP implementations.
-Use Sandbox when writing custom logic specific to your agent.
+Use MCP tools when integrating existing services with MCP implementations.
+Use sandbox execution when writing custom logic specific to your agent.

 Execution locationExternal MCP serverYour application